snayfach/MIDAS/docs/install.md

 ### Download the software
-Download the latest version of the software: https://github.com/snayfach/PhyloCNV/archive/v0.0.2.tar.gz And unpack the project: `tar -zxvf PhyloCNV-0.0.2.tar.gz`
+Download the latest version of the software: https://github.com/snayfach/PhyloCNV/archive/v0.0.2.tar.gz
+And unpack the project: `tar -zxvf PhyloCNV-0.0.2.tar.gz`

 Alternatively, clone directly from GitHub: `git clone https://github.com/snayfach/PhyloCNV`

 ### Download the reference database
-Download the PhyloCNV reference database of marker genes, pangenomes, and representative genomes.
+Download the PhyloCNV reference database of marker genes, pangenomes, and representative genomes:
 `python PhyloCNV/scripts/download_ref_db.py`
 This may take several minutes to several hours, depending on your internet speed.
 The entire database requires ~17G of free space.

 ### Install the software
 Run setup.py to install:
 `python PhyloCNV/setup.py install` or
 `sudo python PhyloCNV/setup.py install` to install as a superuser

 Alternatively, you can manually install the software.